By Caitlyn Buchanan, 7th August 2018

 Company Share Capital

-Upon incorporation, most Irish companies will need to specify its Authorised Share Capital.
-However, LTD companies have the option of an uncapped feature which leaves the company in a favourable position should there be changes to the Share Structure.
+Upon incorporation, most Irish companies will need to specify the Authorised Share Capital.
+However, Irish limited companies have the option of an uncapped feature which leaves the company in a favourable position should there be changes to the Share Structure in the future.

 An Authorised Share Capital is the maximum number of shares that can be issued in the company over its lifetime.
-We usually advise clients to issue a low share capital to begin with, as this is the amount that the shareholders would be held liable for.
-The minimum share capital should be no lower than €100.
-We recommend for most LTD companies not to have an authorised share capital, however, if an authorised share capital is desired, we suggest €100,000 divided into 100,000 ordinary shares of €1 each.
+We usually advise clients to issue a low share capital, to begin with, as this is the amount that the shareholders would be held liable for.
+The minimum share capital value should be no lower than €100.
+We recommend for most Irish limited companies not to have an authorised share capital, however, if an authorised share capital is desired, we suggest €100,000 divided into 100,000 ordinary shares of €1 each.

 Shareholders can be directors, individuals or corporate entities.
 Before you incorporate you will need to specify who the company’s shareholders are and the number of shares assigned to each.
-In Ireland, the legal requirement is, if the issued share capital is over €1000 it can be paid into your corporate bank account before it can be used toward the business.
+In Ireland, if the issued share capital is over €1000 it should be paid into your corporate bank account before it is used toward the business.
 If the issued share capital is under €1000, the amount can be held in cash.

-If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau but completing our contact form or call the office on 01 6461625.
+If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau by completing our contact form or alternatively, phone our offices directly on 01 6461625.